naklecha/python-autoupdate-config/README.md

 > pip install -r requiremenets.txt
 ```

-## Required Tasks
+## Required Tasks (❌-Not Done, ✔️-Done)
 ```
-1) Better storage type of data
+1) Better storage type of data ❌
-2) Create a way to have an API key to access the data
+2) Create a way to have an API key to access the data ❌
-3) Refactoring folder structure
+3) Refactoring folder structure ❌
-4)
+4) Make a UI preferably just html or using Flask (like zookeeper) ❌
+5) Add threading for the client using a thread pool ❌
+6) Make support for hierarchical data ❌
 ```